MaterBater/issues/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: Let us know about a bug in the client
+about: Let us know about a bug in an interface
 title: "[BUG]"
 labels: ''
 assignees: ''